 We learned how to make Banh Chung four years ago because we can’t easily buy a good one here.
 The main ingredients are easy to find, and although the process takes a whole day, it is so worth it in the end.

-To make Vietnamese Square Sticky Rice Cake, you’ll need long-grain sticky rice, mung bean, pork belly, salt and a lot of freshly cracked black pepper.
+To make Vietnamese Square Sticky Rice Cake, you’ll need long-grain sticky rice, split mung bean, pork belly, salt and a lot of freshly cracked black pepper.
 Some may prefer pork shoulder, but I like to use somewhat meaty pork belly.
 Make sure you use pork with fat because we want the fat to melt into the filling after long hours of cooking.

 Sticky rice and mung bean need soaking overnight.
 I always steam the mung bean and mash or process very finely in a food processor.
 That way, it makes the filling so creamy and melt in the mouth.
 Some people just put raw mung bean directly in the cake, so if you are short on time, I guess you can do so.